Metric Program Synthesis

 \section{Overview}

-In this section, we work through an example that illustrates the key ideas in our algorithm.
+In this section, we work through an example from the inverse CSG domain that illustrates the key ideas in our algorithm.

 Consider the picture of a key shown in \Cref{fig:example}.
-To a human, it is clear that this image contains several important component pieces: circles to make up the handle of the key, a rectangle for the shaft, and evenly spaced rectangles for the teeth.
-We can write a program that generates this key in a simple DSL that includes primitive circles and rectangles as well as union and difference operators.
-Furthermore, there is some repeating structure in the teeth of the key that we could capture, so adding an operator to repeat a shape would reduce the program's size.
-Using a repeat operator also makes the drawing more customizable by allowing users to change the number of teeth with a single parameter.

-\Cref{fig:example-text} shows a program that can generate this picture.
-The program composes three shapes: a hollow circle for the handle of the key, a rectangle for the shaft, and three small, evenly spaced rectangles for the teeth.
+To a human, it is clear that this image contains three important component pieces: circles to make up the handle of the key, a rectangle for the shaft, and evenly spaced rectangles for the teeth.
+We can write a program that generates this key in a simple DSL that includes primitive circles and rectangles as well as union, difference, and repetition operators.
+In particular, \Cref{fig:example-text} shows a program that can generate this picture.
+The program composes the three shapes: a hollow circle for the handle of the key, a rectangle for the shaft, and three small, evenly spaced rectangles for the teeth.
 The hollow circle is constructed by subtracting a small circle from a larger one: The evenly spaced teeth are constructed by replicating a small rectangle three times: Circles are specified by a center point and radius, and rectangles are specified by their lower left and upper right corners.

-Our goal in this work is to synthesize the program in \Cref{fig:example-text} given \emph{just} the picture in \Cref{fig:example-pic}.
-One standard approach is to simply search over programs in the DSL, creating programs by composing together smaller programs.
-As an optimization, the algorithm can keep track of only a single program for each distinct shape that it creates.
-This approach---known as bottom-up enumeration with equivalence reduction~\cite{Udupa2013}---is a simple program synthesis algorithm that works well in many domains.
+Suppose that our goal is to synthesize the program in \Cref{fig:example-text} given \emph{just} the picture in \Cref{fig:example-pic}.
+As mentioned in Section~\ref{sec:intro}, one standard approach is to perform bottom-up search over programs in the DSL: that is, create programs by composing together smaller terms, but discarding those that create the same shape as a previously-encountered one.
+This approach---known as bottom-up enumeration with equivalence reduction~\cite{transit}---is a simple but powerful domain-agnostic synthesis algorithm that works well in many domains.